SmartBear/zephyr-scale-pytest-example/README.md

-# Zephyr Scale and PyTest integration
+# Zephyr Scale and pytest integration

-This is an example project that demonstrates how to configure PyTest to generate the JUnit XML results file required for uploading test results to Zephyr Scale using the API [`POST /automations/executions/junit`](https://support.smartbear.com/zephyr-scale-cloud/api-docs/#operation/createJUnitExecutions).
+This is an example project that demonstrates how to configure pytest to generate the JUnit XML results file required for uploading test results to Zephyr Scale using the API [`POST /automations/executions/junit`](https://support.smartbear.com/zephyr-scale-cloud/api-docs/#operation/createJUnitExecutions).

 ### Configuration